txsvc/stdlib/README.md

-# stdlib
+# txsvc/stdlib

-A "standard library" of go functions always used in all kinds of other repos
+My "standard library" of go functions I always use in all kinds of projects and repos.